Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

 Once you've got your Azure Suscription, and have the azure cli installed, you can start by running the following commands to setup the entire environment.

     az login

+You'll then need to set the scope of your subscription.

+    az account set --subscription <your-subscription-id>

 Then run the command below to create deploy the entire environment.